briankegerreis/covid-model/README.md

-All the other scripts in this reposotory are dependencies of these three scripts.
+All the other scripts in this repository are dependencies of these three scripts.

 # Structure of the output

 The scripts will create different folders (all contained in the main folder "foldername") that contain the output :

 G : contains m files called 1.txt, 2.txt ...
 Each one contains the graph used in one simulation.
 It is a list of all the edges in the graph, e.g. if the first line is "17 28" it means that individual 17 is connected to individual 28 in the graph.

+DG:  contains m files called 1.txt, 2.txt ...
+Each file corresponds to one simulation and has one line per individual.
+The first value is its degree in the graph (number of contacts).
+The second and third values recall the graph structure and the population size.

+SIR : contains m files called 1.txt, 2.txt ...
+Each file corresponds to one simulation.
+Each line corresponds to one day.
+Columns 1 to 4 are the number of Susceptible, Infected, Recovered and Dead at the end of this day.

 DF : contains m files called 1.txt, 2.txt ...
+Each file corresponds to one simulation and has one line per individual.
+The first column is the label of the individual.
+The second column is the status of the individual (S, I, R or D) at the end of the simulation.
+The third column is the time of infection.
+The fourth one is the recovery time (or death time).
+The fifth is the label of the individual who infected this individual.
+The sixth is the number of individuals infected by this individual.
+The seventh is the last time he infected someone else.
+The last column corresponds to its degree in the grap (number of contacts).

-Each one corresponds to one simulation.
-The first column is the label of each individual.
-The second column corresponds to
+HI : : contains m files called 1.txt, 2.txt ...
+These are single line files, each one corresponding to one simulation.
+The first value is the cumulative number of infected individuals during the epidemic.
+The second and third values recall the graph structure and the population size.

 NW : contains m  m files called 1.txt, 2.txt ...
 Each one contains a Newick format tree representing the transmission tree.

-# Plots